Beit Aghion: Proposed residence relocation

 On 8 February 2009, the Israeli government approved the Almog Project, which provided that the official residence of the Prime Minister be united with his office within the government complex, thus replacing Beit Aghion.
 The cost of that planned project was around 650 million shekels ($162 million USD), and thus was criticized as overly extravagant.
 On 5 April, the decision to move the official residence of the Prime Minister of Israel was canceled.

 In 2014, the Almog plan was re-initiated.
 However, in October 2018, its advancement was halted.
 In 2019, the Prime Minister's Office began developing an alternative plan, in another location on the Government Campus in Jerusalem − the "Shira" project.
 Additionally, it was recommended that until a new building is constructed, the Prime Minister's Office should rectify and repair safety and protection deficiencies in the Beit Aghion.

-Nevertheless, Beit Aghion has not been renovated since Netanyahu vacated in July 2021, nor has building of a new residence been initiated.
+Nevertheless, Beit Aghion has not been renovated since Netanyahu vacated in July 2021, nor has the building of a new residence been initiated.
 Since Netanyahu returned to office in 2023, he has resided in his homes in Caesarea and on Gaza Road in Jerusalem.

 Project Shira

 Project Shira (Hebrew: פרויקט שירה) is a project and initiative focused on the construction of a new integrated building that will serve as the official residence of the Prime Minister of Israel, as well as the Prime Minister's Office.
-The project is situated between the current buildings of the Prime Minister's Office and the Ministry of the Interior in Kiryat HaYovel, Jerusalem.
+The project is situated between the current buildings of the Prime Minister's Office and the Ministry of the Interior in Kiryat HaLeom, Jerusalem.
 The project's cost is estimated to be in the hundreds of millions of shekels, nearing a billion shekels (equivalent to $150,000,000+).

 Initially, the project was assigned to the "Kimel Eshkolot" architectural office.
 According to officials from the Prime Minister's Office, if it is decided to approve the "Shira" project, it will take about six years until its completion.

 On June 30, 2024, Netanyahu's government approved NIS 37.5 million to build the new compound.